-When the applicant(s) has(have) been selected, establishments must:
+When the applicant(s) has(have) been selected, institutions must:

-- sign an agreement with the Collège de France, which manages the PAUSE program;
+- sign an agreement with Collège de France, which manages the PAUSE program;

 - sign an agreement with the successful researcher.

 - If the beneficiary is in his country of origin or lives abroad, he must go to the nearest French consulate with the two above-mentioned documents to make a visa application.
 In an emergency, these documents can be sent directly to the consular post by the PAUSE program.
 Successful applicants for the PAUSE program are advised to apply for a Talent passport visa as “researchers” including “family” if appropriate.

-- If the beneficiary is resident in France, the host establishment must apply to the relevant prefecture for a long-stay visa valid as a residence permit with the designation “scientist-researcher”.
+- If the beneficiary is a resident in France, the host institution must apply to the relevant prefecture for a long-stay visa valid as a residency permit with the designation “scientist-researcher”.

-The beneficiaries are supported through the process by their host establishments.
+The beneficiaries are supported throughout the process by their host organisations.
 The PAUSE program team is available to provide support with any administrative issues.

-The PAUSE programme organized by the Collège de France, a public scientific, cultural and professional establishment, constituted as a major establishment under the terms of article L.717-1 of the education code, cannot act as guarantor for successful applicants’ accommodation.
+The PAUSE program is organized by Collège de France, a public scientific, cultural and professional institution, constituted as a major institution under the terms of article L.717-1 of the education code, cannot act as guarantor for successful applicants’ accommodation.

 Useful websites for supporting foreign/mobile researchers with social and administrative procedures: